 For this reason, ethical standards shall be included in the regular orientations for candidates for the Town of Haymarket, applicants to commissions, committees and newly elected and appointed officials.
 Members entering office shall be provided with the Town of Haymarket Code of Ethics and Standards of Conduct.
-In addition, the Town Council, PC and ARB annually review the Code of Ethics and Standards of Conduct and the Town Council shall consider recommendations from commissions and committees to update it as necessary.
-The BZA is encouraged by Council to also adopt and uphold the Code of Ethics and Standards of Conduct as presented.
+In addition, the Town Council, commissions, committees shall annually review the Code of Ethics and Standards of Conduct and the Town Council shall consider recommendations from commissions and committees to update it as necessary.